itsjamesre/ProEvoPoll/Poll App/README.md

-Django Backbone Example
+Django Poll iPad Application
 -----------------------

-This is an example application using Django, with the help of [django-tastypie](https://github.com/toastdriven/django-tastypie), and [backbone.js](https://github.com/documentcloud/backbone).
-Because everyone needs to write a Twitter clone, it is a Twitter clone.
+This is a polling application for Project Evolution customized for the iPad, with the help of [django-tastypie](https://github.com/toastdriven/django-tastypie), and [backbone.js](https://github.com/documentcloud/backbone).

 Running locally